FAQ

 Another graphic illustrating PCR bubbles (source Illumina Inc.).
 Please also see: https://support.illumina.com/bulletins/2019/10/bubble-products-in-sequencing-libraries–causes–identification-.html

-Illumina sequencers using the patterned flowcell technology (HiSeq 4000, NextSeq 2000, HiSeq X Ten, NovaSeq, iSeq) can show an increased rate of barcode switching events.
+Illumina sequencers using the patterned flowcell technology (NovaSeq X, iSeq, NextSeq 2000, HiSeq 4000 &X Ten) can show an increased rate of barcode switching events.
 These artifacts are enabled by the exclusion amplification chemistry used on these sequencers; IIlumina calls the artifacts “index hopping”.
 Please see the index hopping information from Illumina here and in this video from Illumina.
 We have also have posted additional information here.

-To best avoid read mis-assignments two measures are required:
+To best avoid barcode switching read mis-assignments on new Illumina sequencers two measures are recommended:

-The use of UDI adapters is highly recommended when sequencing on the HiSeq 4000, and especially on the NovaSeq.
-Hereby matching i5 and i7 indices per library must be avoided.
+The use of UDI adapters is highly recommended especially for the NovaSeq.
+Hereby, matching i5 and i7 indices per library must be avoided.
 UDI adapters can also be used on the MiSeq and the NextSeq, but they do not offer any significant advantages on these sequencers that employ the bridge-amplification chemistry.
 Further, any traces of free primers, primer-dimers, and adapter dimers should be removed from the sequencing libraries or the pools.

 Commercial sources of UDI adapters: TruSeq-style uniquely indexed adapters are available from both Illumina and BiooScientific.
 Qiagen, NEB, and NuGEN are also supporting their library prep kits with optional UDI adapters.
 Nextera style indices need to be custom ordered from oligo vendors.